-Accounting and Reporting which is responsible for all accounting procedures.
-The unit prepares the Statement of Assets which is issued in the Creditors' Report semi-annually as well as other reports more frequently for internal purposes.
+Accounting and Reporting is responsible for all accounting procedures.
+The unit prepares the Statement of Assets which is issued in the Creditors' Report semi-annually.
+The unit also handles reporting to regulatory authorities and prepares other reports for internal purposes.

 Portfolio management ("PM") manages and monitors specific asset classes on the balance sheet, in some cases in co-ordination with the asset management function.
-The unit is split into three sub-units:
+The unit is split into two sub-units:

-- PM Loans, works closely with the asset management unit.
+• PM - Loans, works closely with the asset management unit.
 The team monitors, analyses and manages all loans and matters related to them in co-operation with the respective account managers.
-This entails tasks like loan administrative matters, collateral analysis, covenant monitoring, cash flow projections, credit risk analysis, internal and external reporting etc. - PM Cash and securities, analysis and monitors the bank's bonds and equity stakes as well as managing the cash reserves of the bank.
+This entails tasks like loan administrative matters, collateral analysis, covenant monitoring, cash flow projections, credit risk analysis, internal and external reporting etc.

+• PM - Cash, securities and subsidiaries, analysis and monitors the Bank's subsidiaries, bonds, equity stakes as well as managing the cash reserves of the bank.